Evm7/coryphaena_detection/README.md

 ## Usage:

-There is plenty of arguments variations that can modificate the functioning of the video detector:
+There is plenty of arguments variations that can modificate the functioning of the image detector:
 ```
 python demo_coryphaena.py -mode <MODE> [-directory <DIRECTORY>] [--weigths_path <weigth_path_file.h5>] [--not_display]  [--save] [--notconfussion] [--epochs EPOCHS] [--image_num IMAGE_NUM] [--layers LAYERS] ...
 ```